 RuiRong Yuan, M.D.
-Under an employment agreement that became effective on November 1, 2015, Dr. Yuan has served as our Chief Medical Officer and President of Global Clinical Research & Development.
+Under an employment agreement that became effective on November 1, 2015, Dr. Yuan has served as our Chief Medical Officer and President of Global Clinical Research and Development.
 Dr. Yuan currently receives a base salary of \$400,000 which will increase by four percent per year for the first three years of Dr. Yuan's employment.
 Dr. Yuan is eligible for an annual merit bonus of at least 40% of her base salary based on performance as determined by our compensation committee.
 Dr. Yuan will also receive a special cash bonus of \$200,000 on each of the first three annual anniversaries of the beginning of her employment with us.
 Dr. Yuan was granted an option to purchase up to 3,000,000 ordinary shares, which vest over three years.
 Dr. Yuan is eligible to participate in our employee benefit plans generally available to our executive employees, subject to the terms of those plans.
 Dr. Yuan's employment has no specified term, but can be terminated at will by either party.
 Dr. Yuan may be terminated with cause, in certain cases upon 30 days' written notice, in which event she would then be entitled to certain accrued obligations.
-Dr. Yuan may also be terminated without cause, and if so she would receive her base salary during a severance period which lasts until November 1, 2018 and other benefits including health and dental insurance payments, unless Dr. Yuan breaches her confidentiality obligations.
+Dr. Yuan may also be terminated with go a severance period which lasts until November 1, 2018 and other benefits including health and dental insurance payments, unless Dr. Yuan breaches her confidentiality obligations.
 Dr. Yuan may terminate her employment with good reason upon 30 days' written notice received within 60 days of the occurrence of the event.
 If we do not cure the action identified in Dr. Yuan's notice, she is entitled to the same benefits as if we terminated her without cause, subject to her execution of a release of claims and unless she breaches her confidentiality obligations.
 Dr. Yuan may also terminate her employment without good reason upon 90 days' written notice and would then only be entitled to certain accrued obligations.
+Dr. Yuan's notice, she is entitled to the same benefits as if we terminated her without cause, subject to her execution of a re